-FIFA 10 by EA SPORTS for iPhone review
+FIFA 10 by EA SPORTS full review

 FIFA 10 is a beautiful, slick, challenging, and ultimately engrossing football game by Electronic Arts that should satisfy fans of the pitch from Brazil to Italy.

 Not only are international squads represented, but leagues from the world get to see their teams and players lovingly recreated.
 Play as Real Madrid and take on the Brazilian national team.

 Or see how the MLS teams do against Italy’s finest club teams.
 Impressively, FIFA 10 has even more teams and players than the stellar soccer sim Real Soccer 2010.

 FIFA 10 also offers superior graphics that bests its closest competition.
 The shadows and models are brilliant and the animation is simply beautiful.
 From the replay sequences (where you can manipulate the cameras and save your replays for later viewing) to the different stadium conditions—the amount of realism is simply staggering.

 Fans new and old will appreciate the varied modes: Manager, Tournament, Be A Pro, Training, and Penalty Shootout.
 The Manager and Player modes provide depth that dedicated fans will enjoy, but may prove too tedious for casual players.

 The Manager Mode allows you the ability to trade players and set your roster according to your master strategy.
 Bench your least liked player on your favourite team and replace him with one of your clever acquisitions.

 The Be A Pro function is a promising if time-consuming feature that allows you to play as any player available in the game and customise them to your liking.
 Through matches, you’ll gain experience points and eventually build the ultimate player.